The Navy Lark (film): Cast

+Production

+It was filmed mainly at West Bay, Bridport, Dorset.
+The film was produced at Walton-on-Thames.

+Only Phillips had appeared on the radio version – all other parts were recast.

+The character name Admiral Troutbridge is a nod to the radio series where the ship is called HMS Troutbridge, the ship being named after the Admiral.

-Relationship to Radio Series
+Relationship to radio series

 According to Jon Pertwee's co-written memoir, published shortly after his death in 1996, the film was also supposed to star Pertwee and Dennis Price, both of whom were key members of the cast in the original radio series.
 However, according to Pertwee this did not happen as the film's producer Herbert Wilcox refused to employ Price "because he was gay."
 Pertwee stated that he was among those who objected to Price not being in the film and believed that this contributed to his own replacement in the cast by Shiner.
 Pertwee noted that the film "bombed" and believed that this was due to the fact that audiences did not consider the film to be The Navy Lark due to the absence of himself, Price and fellow radio series cast member Stephen Murray.
 A nod to the radio series appears during the fake revolution in the news headlines of The Daily Telegraph referring to "Admiral Troutbridge".
 The plot has similarities to the episode "The Multiple Mine" (Series 1, Episode 9).

+Critical reception

+The Monthly Film Bulletin wrote: "The usual farcical situations are tamely explored; there are the usual weary jokes ('How did you get through Dartmouth? – I turned left at Lyme Regis.'); and a marked absence of gusto makes the transition from half-hour radio programme to feature-length film seem a rather wearisome business."

+Kinematograph Weekly said it "made a splash".